 I seriously cannot recommend these Healthy Caramelised Nuts enough!
-An insanely moreish but guilt-free snack that only takes 5 minutes to make!
-They’re also so much healthier than shop-bought flavoured nuts as they’re not encrusted in salt/sugar, but still full of flavour.
+An insanely moreish but guilt-free snack that takes less than 10 minutes to make!
+They’re so much healthier than shop-bought flavoured nuts, but still full of flavour.

-All you need to make these is a bag of nuts, a frying pan and a few basic ingredients that you’re likely to have in your store cupboard anyway and they only take 5 minutes to prepare!
+And what’s best about these healthy caramelised nuts is that all you need to make these is a bag of nuts, a frying pan and a few basic ingredients that you’re likely to have in your store cupboard anyway.

 If you try out this recipe or anything else from my blog, I’d love for you to take a photo and tag it #rhiansrecipes on Instagram!
 It would really make my day to see what you come up with!

 - 1 tablespoon olive oil (or sub vegetable, rapeseed or coconut oil)

 - 1 tablespoon agave syrup (or sub honey if not vegan)

 - 1/2 teaspoon salt

 - Pinch of ground black pepper, to taste

 - Heat the water, oil and agave syrup in a large frying pan until it starts to bubble (should take around 30 seconds)

 - Add the nuts and stir until they’re coated with the oil and syrup mixture – do this for around a minute until they’re slightly brown and crispy